 The Virginia Senior Citizens Higher Education Act of 1974 and amendments allow senior citizens to take classes at no charge under certain circumstances.
 Before the beginning of the semester in which enrollment is desired, the senior citizen must have (1) reached the age of sixty and (2) had legal domicile in Virginia for at least one year.

 A senior citizen is entitled to enroll and pay no tuition on a space-available basis for the following types of courses:

-- Credit courses if taxable income did not exceed $15,000 in the previous year.
-(Must provide a copy of income tax return)
+- Credit courses – if annual taxable individual income did not exceed $23,850 for Virginia income tax purposes for the previous year.
+(Must provide a copy of the current Virginia state income tax return)